Market power: Oligopoly power

 It is salient to note that only a few firms make up the market share.
 Hence, their market power is large as a collective and each firm has little or no market power independently.
 For firms trying to enter these industries, unless they can start with a large production scale and capture a significant market share, the high average costs will make it impossible for them to compete with the existing firms.
 Generally, when a firm operating in an oligopolistic market adjusts prices, other firms in the industry will be directly impacted.

 The graph below depicts the kinked demand curve hypothesis which was proposed by Paul Sweezy who was an American economist.
-It is important to note that this graph is a simplistic example of a kinked demand curve.
+This graph is a simplistic example of a kinked demand curve.